justin-marian/router/README.md

 - Network interfaces are initialized based on command-line arguments.
 - The router is initialized using the provided configuration file.
-- Packet Handling Loop, enters a loop where it continuously receives network messages on any network interface.
+- Packet handling, enters a loop where it continuously receives network messages on any network interface.
-- Determine the type of the received packet and calls corresponding handler functions for IPv4 packets and for ARP packets type.
+- Call corresponding handler function for IPv4 packets and for ARP packets type.
 - Error handling, if there's an error when receiving a message, it frees the router and exits with an error message.

 ### Router Forwarding